Last updated on February 13th, 2020

 Expanding your knowledge of things like tracking, kerning or leading is just the tip of the iceberg when it comes to typography.
 A truly great graphic designer will be able to think outside the box and use fonts in a way that creates a balance between readability and creativity.
 The best way to expand your knowledge of fonts and how to use them is by building vast amounts of practice websites.

-Once you have built a design of a website, ask other technology professionals to work with you to take a look at them.
+Once you have built the design of a website, ask other technology professionals to work with you to take a look at them.
 Take the feedback you receive and use it to expand the readability of your websites.

 05. In-Depth Software Knowledge